-Just two weeks ago, we all gathered to celebrate a cousin’s First Communion – First Communions in Haiti are always followed by a big dinner celebration – and as with most communions, fritay was on the menu in the form of accras, among other things.
+Just two weeks ago, we all gathered to celebrate a cousin’s First Communion.
+First Communions in Haiti are always followed by a big dinner celebration.
+As with most communions, fritay was on the menu in the form of accras, among other things.

 Perhaps one of the best moments that day, was when someone split an accra in three to share with those at his table just to prove to the other table that they knew what the word sharing meant on that side of the room.
 If you know how small accras are you understand why this was a laughable moment.
 Indeed, one accras can be gobbled up in just one bite.

 As the above story shows, in my family, there is never a dull moment when accras are featured on the appetizer menu.

 Since they are served right out of the oil, they come around slowly and can’t always reach us all at once.
 After all, our small family gatherings typically have no less than 50 people, without counting the friends that join us.
 The result?
 Moments of sarcasm, friendly shouting, laughter; a fun family atmosphere, if you ask me.